SouthernMethodistUniversity/intro-to-python/docs/quickstart.md

 # Quickstart

 # Workshop options
-* You have the options of working through this content on your own, or attending a workshop.
+* You have the option of working through this content on your own, or attending a workshop.

 ## Aynchronous workshop
 * To go though the workshop content on your own, do the following.